Put down your margarita and give these Key Lime Caipirinhas a chance. After much tweaking, Brazil’s national cocktail

 I made my first batch of cocktails and I took one sip and gagged.
 They were so awful.
 So strong.
 So bitter.
 Not sweet enough.
-Not limey enough.
+Not enough lime.
 I was so disappointed.
 They tasted nothing like what we were being served in restaurants.
 I literally spent the next month trying to vary the recipe to even come close to what I was used to drinking.
 Couldn’t do it.

 I tried using Sprite as a sweetener (which I despise).
 I tried making a simple syrup.
 I tried varying amounts of every ingredient and they were just never quite right.
 I almost gave up.
 It was odd that such a simple drink, with simple ingredients was so out of reach.

 One weekend I had intended to make key lime cupcakes and never got around to it, leaving me with a bag of key limes.
 In a last ditch effort I decided to use them in place of regular lime juice for a Caipirinha and instead of regular sugar, I gave agave a try.

 BINGO.
 BINGO.
 BINGO.
 Not only did this drink taste amazing, it tasted better than any Caipirinha we have ever had at a restaurant.
 The key lime juice gave them a nuance I had not expected and the agave was the right sweetness.
 Perfect and refreshing.
 And if I don’t have key limes, I don’t even bother to make them anymore.
 What a difference they make.

 And just for fun, I tried using different variances of agave; light, amber and raw.
 The amber provided the fuller, rich flavor, which was needed to perfect this drink.
-Cachaça is sensorially complex and in my opinion the key lime juice and agave rounded out the flavor nicely.
+Cachaça is sensorally complex and in my opinion the key lime juice and agave rounded out the flavor nicely.

 Save this recipe for later, PIN IT HERE.